 Impairment of Real Estate Assets - Real estate assets are reviewed on an ongoing basis to determine whether there are any impairment indicators.
-Management considers potential impairment indicators to primarily include (i) changes in a real estate asset's operating performance, such as a current period net operating loss combined with a history of net operating losses, or changes in a lease which demonstrate potential future losses associated with the use of a real estate asset or (ii) a current expectation that, more likely than not, a real estate asset will be sold or otherwise disposed of significantly before the end of its previously estimated holding period.
+Management considers potential impairment indicators to primarily include (i) changes in a real estate asset's operating performance, such as a current period net operating loss combined with a history of net operating losses, or a projection or forecast that demonstrates continuing losses associated with the use of a real estate asset or (ii) a current expectation that, more likely than not, a real estate asset will be sold or otherwise disposed of significantly before the end of its previously estimated holding period.
 To assess if an asset group is potentially impaired, management compares the estimated current and projected undiscounted cash flows, including estimated net sales proceeds, of the asset group over its remaining useful life to the net carrying value of the asset group.
 Such cash flow projections consider factors such as expected future operating income, trends and prospects, as well as the effects of demand, competition and other factors.
 In the event that the carrying value exceeds the undiscounted operating cash flows, the Company would recognize an impairment provision to adjust the carrying value of the asset group to the estimated fair value.

 When impairment indicators are present for real estate indirectly owned, through an investment in a joint venture or other similar investment structure accounted for under the equity method, the Company compares the estimated fair value of its investment to the carrying value.
-An impairment charge will be recorded to the extent fair value of the investment is less than the carrying value and the decline in value is determined to be other than a temporary decline.
+An impairment charge will be recorded to the extent the fair value of the investment is less than the carrying value and the decline in value is determined to be other than a temporary decline.

 Assets Held For Sale, net and Discontinued Operations - The Company determines to classify a property as held for sale once management has the authority to approve and commits to a plan to sell the property, the property is available for immediate sale, there is an active program to locate a buyer, the sale of the property is probable and the transfer of the property is expected to occur within one year.
 Upon the determination to classify a property as held for sale, the Company ceases recording further depreciation and amortization relating to the associated assets and those assets are measured at the lower of its carrying amount or fair value less disposition costs and are presented separately in the consolidated balance sheets for all periods presented.
-In addition, the Company classifies assets held for sale as discontinued operations and financial results.
-For any disposal(s) qualifying as discontinued operations, the Company allocates interest expense and loan cost amortization that directly relates to either: (1) expense on mortgages and other notes payable collateralized by properties classified as discontinued operations; or (2) expense on the Company's Credit Facilities, which is allocated based on the value of the properties that are classified as discontinued operations since these properties are included in the Credit Facilities' unencumbered pool of assets and the related indebtedness is required to be repaid upon sale of the properties.
+In addition, the Company classifies assets held for sale as discontinued operations if the disposal represents a strategic shift that has (or will have) a major effect on the Company's operations and financial results.

+For any disposal(s) qualifying as discontinued operations, the Company allocates interest expense and loan cost amortization that directly relates to either: (1) expense on mortgages and other notes payable collateralized by properties classified as discontinued operations; or (2) expense on the Company's credit facilities, which is allocated based on the value of the properties that are classified as discontinued operations if these properties are included in the credit facilities' unencumbered pool of assets and the related indebtedness is required to be repaid upon sale of the properties.